zacharygriffee/bring-your-own-storage-utilities/readme.md

 - Resolve a bare module specifier and other files similar to node's `require` or es6's `import`
 - Collect modules from parent directories that have a `node_modules` folder
 - Load all `package.json` from child directory up to root directory
+- JsDelivr resolve of bare module specifiers
+- Turn string code into module.
+- Get dataUri of code or other resources

 ---